StevenBlack/vocab/million-dollar-words.md

+### a priori
+Proceeding from cause to effect; reasoning from a general law to a particular instance.
+This describes a deductive approach to a chain of reasoning.
+If the polar ice caps melted, your a priori conclusion would be the eventual flooding of coastal areas.
+A second meaning is "presumptive" or "conjectural"—based on theory or preconception rather than fact, as in an a priori conclusion.
+Pronounced AH PREE-OR-EE.

 ### abdabs
 So nervous, you jitter and quake.
 One hopes that diamond cutters, professional golfers and brain surgeons don't suffer from the abdabs.
 Pronounce it AB-DABS.